Selecting students for the F-GAP program: FAQs

 A: I am very glad you asked this question!
 And although the question of suitability is not an easy one to answer in a few words, there are four basic criteria:

-- The student must be graduating by the Spring or Summer of 2021 with either a Bachelor’s degree or a Master’s degree in a mathematical science and must have shown an interest in entering a graduate program in a mathematical science.
+- The student must be graduating by the Spring or Summer of 2022 with either a Bachelor’s degree or a Master’s degree in a mathematical or statistical science and must have shown an interest in entering a graduate program in a mathematical or statistical science.

-- The student should be an Alliance Scholar.
+- The student should be a Math Alliance Scholar.

 - The student should be in our target group.